Become a Care Coordinator: Education and Career Roadmap

 Research the requirements to become a care coordinator.
 Learn about the job duties and read the step-by-step process to start a career as a care coordinator.

-Do I Want to Be a Care Coordinator?
+Should I Become a Care Coordinator?

 Although the majority of patient representatives have a bachelor's degree, according to O*Net Online, it is possible to secure this position with an associate's degree or certificate.
 Work experience related to the duties of a coordinator might also help applicants secure a position in this field.
-The following table contains some common requirements for becoming a care coordinator:

 |Degree Fields||Medical, business or health care administration discipline|